The future of music, made here.

 Reaching hundreds of students in one short week

-Prior to the festival, selected students develop curriculum for the clinics and workshops they will lead at the festival, receiving coaching in teaching artistry from NEC faculty mentor Tanya Maggi, Dean of Community Engagement and Professional Studies at NEC.
+Prior to the festival, selected students develop a curriculum for the clinics and workshops they will lead at the festival, receiving coaching in teaching artistry from NEC faculty mentor Tanya Maggi, Dean of Community Engagement and Professional Studies at NEC.

 “This was such a beautiful, enriching experience for us all, and witnessing the students’ passion and love of their craft was wonderful,”